-Do you want to understand the role of Mexico in the cocaine trade, why Dutch multinational dumps waste on an African country, or how young Dutch Muslims are recruited for fighting in Syria?
-Are you curious about phenomena such as internet fraud, food criminality or mobile bandits?
+Do you want to understand the role of Mexico in the cocaine trade, why a Dutch multinational dumps waste on an African country, or how young Dutch Muslims are recruited for fighting in Syria?
+Are you curious about phenomena such as Internet fraud, food criminality or mobile banditry?
 Old and new forms of global crime are rapidly expanding, as are the means to control it.
 The Netherlands serves both as a major crossroad in the illegal flow of goods, people and services and as a key host for international organisations such as Europol, Greenpeace and the International Criminal Court.
 Drug trafficking, human trafficking, international terrorism, corruption, environmental harm, financial and corporate crime and conflicts over natural resources all have global dimensions.
 Tackling these issues requires modern instruments that transcend national boundaries.
-There is a growing demand for qualified researchers, legal practitioners and policymakers who can address these and comparable issues.
-Are you a multidisciplinary expert or criminologist who wants to make a significant contribution to the field?
-Are you someone who wants to work in the field of law and social reform – or any sector dealing with growing forms of local and global crime control?
-Do you want to be part of a Master’s programme with students from different continents?
-Then the MA in Global Criminology at Utrecht University is the right choice for you!
-The MA in Global Criminology is a one-year Master’s programme that equips students with the knowledge, skills, and understanding required to work with local and global crime issues, crime policies and crime control strategies.
-The programme offers a multidisciplinary, critical and comparative perspective in criminology, open for students with a BA degree in law, criminology, social sciences, or any other related social discipline such as economy, history or media studies, to name a few.
-TRACKS You can choose from two distinctive tracks within the Global Criminology programme.
-Find out more about the following tracks:

 - Global Crime

 - Crime, Punishment and Security